s318771/Big-Data-Processing-and-Analytics-2024-25-Exercises/spark/Spark RDD-based exercises/README.md

 # Extract the PM10 values
 # It can be implemented by using the map transformation
 # Split each line and select the third field
+# Remember to convert it into a float, otherwise it will be a string
 pm10ValuesRDD = readingsRDD.map(lambda PM10Reading: float(PM10Reading.split(',')[2]))

 # Select the maximum PM10 value by using the takeOrdered action.
 We need to change the "sort function"